Music, PSHE, RE, Spanish

 At Archibald, we have a rounded programme of assemblies which include singing and celebration assemblies as well as those focusing on key values such as tolerance, respect, fairness, liberty and democracy: ‘Modern Values’.
 We also celebrate significant dates and festivals around the world.

-Our assembly rotas show the themes that will focused on throughout the year.
+Our assembly rotas show the themes that will be focused on throughout the year.
 These may change to reflect events in school, locally and around the world as well as visitors into school.

 More information to support your child’s learning can be found on the Support Topics page.